1985 Formula One World Championship

 Alain Prost (pictured in 1984) won the first of his four Drivers' Championships by a 23-point margin.

-Michele Alboreto (pictured in 1987) finished second for Ferrari.
+Michele Alboreto (pictured in 1988) finished second for Ferrari.

-Keke Rosberg finished third, driving for Williams.
+1982 Champion Keke Rosberg finished third, driving for Williams.

 McLaren won the 1985 Constructors' Championship.

 Ferrari placed 2nd in the 1985 Constructors' Championship.

 Williams finished 3rd in the 1985 Constructors' Championship.

 The 1985 FIA Formula One World Championship was the 39th season of FIA Formula One motor racing.
 It featured the 1985 Formula One World Championship for Drivers and the 1985 Formula One World Championship for Manufacturers, both of which commenced on 7 April and ended on 3 November after sixteen races.

 The Drivers' Championship was won by Alain Prost.
 After finishing two years as runner-up, both times winning more races than the champion, he was able to clinch the title this year sealing his success at the European Grand Prix.
 It would be first of four championships for "the Professor".
 Michele Alboreto was his main challenger, but he failed to score points in all of the last five races of the season.

 The Constructors' Championship was won by McLaren for the second consecutive year.

 Reigning champion Niki Lauda retired after this season, although team boss Ron Dennis tried to convince him otherwise.

+The season was overshadowed by the fatal accident of Stefan Bellof, driving a Porsche 956B during the 1000 km of Spa World Sportscar Championship race.

 After eight years, Michelin had withdrawn from the sport, leaving Pirelli and Goodyear as tyre suppliers for 1985.